adapap/OWScript/README.md

 |Torbjorn|Torbjörn|

 ## Imports
 OWScript allows bigger scripts and scripts that use common funcitonality to be broken up into modules and imported into a base file.
-All the "imported" files are directly copied into the base script to be transpiled to workshop code.
+All the "imported" files are evaluated into a parse tree, which is transpiled to workshop code by the base file.

 You can import a file by using the `#import 'filepath'`.
 If the file is in a folder, put the relative path to the file as shown in the examples below: